Jorden-V/Pokemon_Data_Dashboard_2nd_Project/README.md

 - I used [This HTML validator](https://validator.w3.org/) to ensure my code was legal.
 - I used [This CSS validator](https://jigsaw.w3.org/css-validator/) to ensure my CSS was legal.
-- I used [This JS validator](https://jigsaw.w3.org/css-validator/) to ensure my JavaScript was legal.
+- I used [This JS validator](https://jshint.com/) to ensure my JavaScript was legal.

-1. New user wanting information on the band:
+1. New user wanting to know how many Bug type Pokemon there are:
-    1. User lands on the 'about' page first.
+    1. User lands on dashboard with tital 'Pokemon Dashboard prominent'

 2. Existing fan wants to follow all the bands social media:
     1. Social links are located in the footer of each page to ensure visibility across the site.